Welcome to my updated and impartial Jamplay review for 2019 where we look at the good and the bad of Jamplay.

 Beneath the `Last 3 video`s watched` feature is the latest `Forum activity and discussion`.
 If I`m honest, the forum isn`t great, but then again there are plenty of other useful forums out there that are free and much more frequented such as the Ultimate Guitar forum.
-If you want to discuss general guitar related stuff, then I would head there or for the guitarist who likes the heavy side of life, I would go have a look at 7 String forum.

 The useful thing about the Jamplay forum though is the `Help with Lessons` section – as this is Jam play specific and that`s what we want.
 There are users giving each other advice on what specific lessons are suitable for what skill level in your chosen genre or style, which is very useful.
 It`s actually very easy to get overwhelmed with some aspects of Jamplay especially if you are looking at videos for super popular styles such as blues and acoustic rock.
 So, use the forum for any lesson related questions.